Part 7: Attestations #

 ...

-The Kosli CLI will calculate the fingerprint of the docker image called my_company/backend:latest and attest it as the backend artifact name in the trail.
+In this case the Kosli CLI will calculate the fingerprint of the docker image called my_company/backend:latest

 Automatically gather git commit and CI environment information #

 In all attestation commands the Kosli CLI will automatically gather the git commit and other information from the current git repository and the CI environment.
-This is how the git commit is used to match attestation to artifacts.
+This is how the git commit is used to match attestations to artifacts.

-Make the security-scan attestation to the backend artifact #
+attestation to the backend

 Often, evidence like snyk reports are created after the artifact is built.
 In this case, you can attach the evidence to the artifact after its creation.
-Use backend (the artifact's name from the template), as well as security-scan (the attestation's name from the template) to name the attestation.
+Use backend

-The following attestation will only belong to the artifact my_company/backend:latest attested above and its fingerprint, in this case calculated by the Kosli CLI.
+attested above and its fingerprint, in this case calculated by the Kosli CLI.

 $ kosli attest snyk \